-At PathFinder Aviation, the price you see is the price you pay.
-We don’t charge extra for GST, landing fees, fuel charges, Air Service charges, credit cards, headset hire, exam or student fees or consumables.
+At PathFinder Aviation, the lesson price you see is the price you pay.
+We don’t charge extra for GST, landing fees, fuel charges, Air Service charges, credit cards, headset hire or consumables.

+If you already hold an RA Aus pilot certificate you can upgrade to a CASA RPL in 8-10 lessons.
 Every flying hour you conduct in an RAAus registered aircraft can be used to meet the requirements for the CASA-issued Recreational Pilot Licence (RPL).
-Converting to a RPL requires only a few flights to cover aircraft handling, Instrument Flying and your flight review.

 What you can Expect in Your Recreational Flying Lessons